BChow5/Assignment1/README.md

 ### Upload an Arch Linux Image to DigitalOcean

-You will be uploading an Arch Linux image to Digital Ocean for your droplet.
-The disk image provided is a file that contains an exact copy of the data and structure of a physical disk drive.
-It's essentially a snapshot of the disk that contains information on everything from the files and folders to the operating system and boot information.
-This disk image will be the basis for the droplet to be built with.
+You will be uploading an Arch Linux image on the [DigitalOcean](https://www.digitalocean.com/) website for your droplet.
+It's essentially a snapshot that contains information on everything from the files and folders to the operating system and boot information.
+This image will be the basis for the droplet to be built with.

 You can download the Arch Linux image [here](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/).
 <br>